 On December 20, 1957, the first Boeing 707–120 flight took place, and FAA certified the type on September 18, 1958.
 The first Iven C. Kindercheloe Award for test flights that resulted in the 707 certification was awarded to both test Pilots Joseph John “Tym” Tymczyszyn and James R. Gannett.

 SAM (Special Air Missions) 970 is the name of the first presidential jet plane, a specially built Boeing 707-120.
 When the president was aboard, this plane, like any other Air Force plane, was given the call sign “Air Force One.”
-The high-speed jet transport, which was delivered in 1959 to replace Eisenhower’s Super-Constellation, is a flying Oval Office with a redesigned interior and sophisticated communication technology.
+The high-speed jet transport, delivered in 1959 to replace Eisenhower’s Super-Constellation, was a flying Oval Office with a redesigned interior and sophisticated communication technology.
 In the early 1960s, it was upgraded to the B “Turbofan” standard.

-Presidents Eisenhower, Kennedy, Johnson, and Nixon, as well as VIPs such as Nikita Khrushchev (on a tour of the United States) and Henry Kissinger, have all flown on SAM 970. (secret advance trips to China).
+Presidents Eisenhower, Kennedy, Johnson, and Nixon, and VIPs such as Nikita Khrushchev (on a tour of the United States) and Henry Kissinger, have all flown on SAM 970. (secret advance trips to China).
 By 1962, SAM 970 had been replaced by a newer Boeing VC-137C.
 During the Kennedy Administration, SAM 970 was replaced by Sam 2600 and 2700; however, SAM 970 remained in the presidential fleet until June 1996, ferrying VIPs and the Vice-President.